jupyter-xeus/xeus-python/README.md

 |  0.0.2       |  >=0.16.0,<0.17 |  >=0.4.0,<0.5   | ~4.3.0   | >=3.3.0,<4.0    | >=2.2.4,<3.0    |                   |                   |                   |
 |  0.0.1       |  >=0.15.0,<0.16 |  >=0.4.0,<0.5   | ~4.3.0   | >=3.3.0,<4.0    | >=2.2.4,<3.0    |                   |                   |                   |

-The `QuantStack` channel provides `xeus` dependencies built with gcc-7.
-We highly recommend installing these dependencies from QuantStack in a clean conda installation or environment.

 ## License